kunalhchandnani/Sky-Assistant-Chatbot/README.md

 - **Tool Integration**: Connects AI responses with database queries.
 - **Professional Tone**: Ensures a friendly, premium airline brand experience.

+### 5️⃣ Multilingual Translation Support 🌐
+- **Real-Time Translation**: FlightAI now includes a translation agent that processes both user inputs and AI responses, ensuring customers can communicate in their preferred language.
+- **Translation Functionality**: A dedicated translate_text function calls the AI model with a specialized system prompt to translate text accurately while preserving the original tone and style.
+- **Dual Chat Interface**: The Gradio UI has been extended with an additional panel for displaying translated conversations.
+Users select a target language (e.g., Spanish, French, German) from a dropdown, and the system automatically shows both the original and translated chat messages.
+- **Seamless Integration**: This multilingual capability is built into the response flow.
+When a user sends a message, the system generates an original reply and simultaneously translates both the query and response, providing a parallel conversation stream for international travelers.

 ## 🖥️ Technical Implementation

 ### ⚙️ AI Model Configuration
 The system uses a locally hosted Llama 3.2 model via Ollama:

 ```python
 MODEL = "llama3.2"
 client = OpenAI(base_url='http://localhost:11434/v1', api_key='ollama')
 ```

 The AI assistant is guided by a system message defining its role:

 ```python
 system_message = """
 You are FlightAI, a professional and helpful virtual assistant for a premium airline.